Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 ### Writing users1.bash

 1. In GitHub Codespaces, open the template for the Bash shell script called **users1.bash**
-2. Edit _user-variables.bash_ file to contain the following:
+2. Edit _users1.bash_ file to contain the following:

 ```bash
 #!/bin/bash